 - 1. Historical perspectives on the contributory role of forests help build our understanding and personal connections to forests.
 They can also guide decisions to manage forests for future generations. - 2.
-Indigenous people have lived in and relied upon forests since time immemorial for food, medicine, and spiritual connection.
-Today, Indigenous people continue to rely on forests in a similar manner.
-The traditional ecological knowledge that Indigenous people carry is invaluable in understanding forests. - 3.
+The traditional ecological knowledge that indigenous people carry is invaluable to understanding forests.
+Indigenous peoples have lived in and relied upon forests since time immemorial for food, medicine, and spiritual connection.
+They continue to rely on forests and contribute wisdom as well as knowledge to our understanding of the best ways to manage the land and its resources. - 3.
 Forests have always been important to people who live on the land and within forest-dependent communities, including Indigenous Peoples. - 4.
 Forests are the source of products that people use every day (e.g. paper, tissue, furniture, food, clothing, house framing, and more.) - 5.
 Forests offer renewable materials, such as paper products, corrugated cardboard, cross-laminated timber, and biofuels to support global sustainability. - 6.
 Individuals hold different values concerning forests and their uses, based on their personal experiences and connections with the forest. - 7.
 Forests provide excellent playgrounds for outdoor recreation, including hiking, fishing, canoeing, camping, hunting, and more. - 8.
 Trees in urban spaces promote healthy, active lifestyles and increase the amount of time that people spend in nature.
 Having more trees in an area is associated with lower rates of asthma and respiratory illness in urban populations.